kriogenia/empathy-academy-search-path-module/doc/Week3.md

 My approach with the types was bad, keeping only the wanted keywords made that everything matched the query, So I will erase the keep filter, but I will still look for the better way to search on keyword properties.

-Right now my next step will make a ton of tests testing absolutely everything, and that will requires building test index and classes.
+I made a ton of tests, and that involved creating test index and classes.
+It took me the whole morning, but it should save my a lot of future time.